jkcog/AI-Travel-Dairy/README.md

 # AI-Travel-Dairy
 NLP text generation project with Hugging Face.
 <br>
-Using a fine-tuned GPT-2 model to generate text and provide illustration prompts for an artistic collaborator.
+Using a fine-tuned GPT-2 model to generate text and provide artistic prompts.

 # Introduction